richoh82/cisco-ip-trace/README.md

 ```
 Enter target in CIDR notation (192.168.10.0/24): 192.168.10.0/24
 Enter VRF for the IP.
 Press 'Enter' if you're not using VRFs: myvrf
-Enter the IP address of the core router/switch that can ARP for the IP address to trace: 192.168.10.1
+Enter the Default Gateway of target ip: 192.168.10.1
 Username: admin
 Password: *****
-Enable password (leave blank if not needed):
 Enter a filename to save output as CSV (leave blank for no file output): myfile.csv
 ```